 How To Come Up With A Great App Idea In 5 Steps

-There may be numerous schools of thought on how to come up with an idea for your app - but there are only several rock-solid advice that work.
+There may be numerous schools of thought on how to come up with an idea for your app - but there are only several rock-solid pieces of advice that work.
 We will analyze them here.

 1. Identify Market Gaps And Consumer Pain Points

-Plenty of applications that are designed around this idea already exist on the market, so your idea should also focus on how you can do it better than them, with your app.
+Many applications that are designed around this idea already exist on the market, so your idea should also focus on how you can do it better than them, with your app.